rgleason/dashboard_tactics_pi/README.md

 ## Configuration

-Although not mandatory, it is recommended to disable the built-in Dashboard (we use the same parameters), standalone Tactics plug-in and WMM_pi plug-in (unless you do not get the magnetic variation from your instruments).
+Although not mandatory, it is recommended to disable the Dashboard coming with the OpenCPN by default (this plug-in is using the same parameters), standalone Tactics plug-in and WMM_pi plug-in (unless you do not get the magnetic variation from your instruments).

-If you are a user of tactics_pi, its settings are imported - the originals are not modifed - at first startup of this plug-in.
+If you are a user of tactics_pi, its settings are imported at first startup of this plug-in.
+Tactics plug-in's settings are not modified.

 ## Compiling

 * git clone git://github.com/canne/dashboard_tactics_pi.git

-Under windows, you must find the file "opencpn.lib" (Visual Studio) which is built in the build directory after compiling opencpn.
+Under windows, you must find the file "opencpn.lib" (Visual Studio) located in the build directory after compiling opencpn.
 This file must be copied to the plugins build directory.

 ### Windows build :